ArnavMehta3000/Kumo/DirectX12/Descriptors.md

 - During rendering the GPU will read/write to resources (e.g. back buffer/depth buffer).
-- Before rendering we have to *bind* or *link* the resources to the rendering pipeline that are going to be referenced in the fraw call.
+- Before rendering we have to *bind* or *link* the resources to the rendering pipeline that are going to be referenced in the frame call.
 However GPU resources are not bound directly.
 - Instead, a resource is referenced through a *descriptor* object, which can be thought of as a lightweight structure that describes the resource to the GPU.
 - It behaves like a level of **indirection**.
 Given a descriptor, the GPU can get the actual resource data and know the required information about it.
 - Binding resources is done via descriptors.